galvc/React-Messaging-Project/README.md

 doesnt work real time or both equating to false  - for now im using both instruction and error as the same line
 - the handlechange of privacy dioesnt work properly, i also need to convert it into boolean onaddedtoroom doesnt work - im using the wrong hooks this is for the  connection hook, i put it in the room subscription hook - IT WORKS NOW
+-trying to create a room. i want to change the chatlist component to create a room component -creatin g a new room wont work because im passing an object within an object,. i made a new object before passing that into props and thats whats making it not work

 ## Todo
 [x] Develop own UI - created UI in Figma